 Drinking pickle juice may seem really gross to you, and I was right there with you.
 But I changed my mind quickly once I learn its amazing health benefits.

 Just a few sips can quickly soothe annoying heartburn.
-Pickle juice seems to have the same health effects as straight-up vinegar.
+Pickle juice seems to have the same health effects as straight-up apple cider vinegar.

 It’s mandatory to stay hydrated, especially while exercising.
 Hard workouts for longer periods of time, especially in the heat, can become problematic because sweating quickly depletes sodium (electrolytes) and potassium.
 Pickle juice is loaded with both.
 Sipping a small glass after a hard workout will help you recover normal electrolyte levels more quickly.